europeana/Europeana-Patternlab/README.md

 - [Documentation](http://patternlab.io/docs/index.html)
 - [Demo](http://demo.patternlab.io/)

 The PHP version of Pattern Lab is, at its core, a static site generator.
 It combines platform-agnostic assets, like the [Mustache](http://mustache.github.io/)-based patterns and the JavaScript-based viewer, with a PHP-based "builder" that transforms and dynamically builds the Pattern Lab site.
-By making it a static site generator, Pattern Lab strongly separates patterns, data, and presentation from build logic.
+By making it a static site generator, Pattern Lab strongly separates patterns, data, and presentation from build logi.cg